 Many business areas of Avangrid are responsible for maintaining policies and rules that support our legal and ethical obligation to ensure that sensitive and confidential information is protected.
-Avangrid's Data Asset Classification Security Rule and Personal Data Protection Policy are examples.
-The company's Purchasing Manual and Standards of Conduct Compliance Plan are additional sources prohibited.
+Avangrid's Data Asset Classification Security Rule and Personal Data Privacy Policy are examples.
 The company conducts training and awareness aimed at helping us better understand how to protect our sensitive and confidential information.